 Álvaro Fernández Fuertes

-Álvaro Fernández is a senior associate in the Criminal Law practice area, having joined Garrigues in 2005 as a member of the Criminal Litigation department.
+Álvaro Fernández is a principal associate in the Criminal Law practice area, having joined Garrigues in 2005 as a member of the Criminal Litigation department.

 He has extensive experience in acting as legal counsel in criminal proceedings involving crimes against property and the economic-social order; corporate crimes; crimes against the Public Finance and Social Security Authorities; crimes against health and safety at work; planning offenses; environmental crimes; crimes against the public authorities and the administration of justice (misfeasance in public office, bribery and corruption); crimes against privacy and the right to one’s own image; crimes against honor (false allegations and criminal insults); forgery; and crimes against persons (bodily injury and homicides caused by negligence).